 We measure performance using key operating statistics.
 One of the main performance measures we use is comparable store sales growth.
 We define a comparable store as a store that has been open for an entire fiscal year.
 Therefore, a store will not be considered a comparable store until its 13th month of operation at the earliest or until its 24th month at the latest.
 As an example, stores opened in fiscal 2012 and fiscal 2013 were not considered comparable stores in fiscal 2013.
 Relocated and expanded stores are included in the comparable store sales results.
 We also use other operating statistics, most notably average sales per store, to measure our performance.
 As we typically occupy existing space in established shopping centers rather than sites built specifically for our stores, store square footage (and therefore sales per square foot) varies by store.
 We focus on overall store sales volume as the critical driver of profitability.
 In addition to sales, we measure cost of sales as a percentage of sales and store operating expenses, with a particular focus on labor, as a percentage of sales.
 These results translate into store level contribution, which we use to evaluate overall performance of each individual store.
 Finally, we monitor corporate expenses against budgeted amounts.
 All of the statistics discussed above are critical components of earnings before interest, taxes, depreciation and amortization ("EBITDA") and Adjusted EBITDA (comprised of EBITDA, excluding non-cash asset impairment expense and the 2013 gain on sale of our former distribution center), which are considered our most important operating statistics.
-Although EBITDA and Adjusted EBITDA and Adjusted EBITDA should be used as supplements to results of operations and cash flows as reported under GAAP and should not be used as a singular measure of operating performance or as a substitute for GAAP results.
-Provided below is a reconciliation of net income (loss) to EBITDA and to Adjusted EBITDA for fiscal years ended February 1, 2014, February
+Although EBITDA and Adjusted EBITDA provide useful information on an operating cash flow basis, they are limited measures in that they exclude the impact of cash requirements for capital expenditures, income taxes and interest expense.
+Therefore, EBITDA and Adjusted EBITDA should be used as supplements to results of operations and cash flows as reported under GAAP and should not be used as a singular measure of operating performance or as a substitute for GAAP results.
+Provided below is a reconciliation of net income (loss) to EBITDA and to Adjusted EBITDA for fiscal years ended February 1, 2014, February 2, 2013 and January 28, 2012:

 Fiscal Year Ended

-February 1, 2014 Febru uary 2, 2013 Ja nuary 28, 2012
+Febru ary 1, 2014 February 2, 2013 January 28, 2012

 Net income (loss) \$ 464 \$ (2,225) \$ (10,014)

 Plus:

 Interest expense 194 212 79

 Depreciation 21,974 23,950 24,958

 Less:

 Interest income (281) (260) (243)

 Income tax benefit (754) (2,516) (7,816)

 EBITDA 21,597 19,161 6,964

 Asset impairment 1,542 1,177 6,514

-Gain on sale of former distribution center .
-(1,526)
+Gain on sale of former distribution center (1,526) - -

 Adjusted EBITDA \$ 21,613 \$ 20,338 \$ 13,478